 Asking for coffee in Malaga can be quite difficult for newcomers, there are at least eight different types of Coffees.
 For instance: they call “sombra” (shadow) to the half coffee-half milk; “nube” (cloud) is a lot of milk and less coffee.
 If you want a only a little milk with a lot of coffee, you have to ask for “cortado” (cut).

 You can also check for a guide and monument map, those can be useful items for visiting the city centre.

 When visiting the city centre in December don’t forget to check the Christmas lighting in Malaga, one of the most beautiful in Europe.
-Remember there is the so called 3 kings parade the afternoon of January the 5th.
+Remember there is the so called 3 kings parade the afternoon of January the 5th and many Christmas activities.

 4. Eating roasted chestnuts when visiting Malaga in December